 For example- cube, cone etc.

-This chirality behavior is observed in lots of organic compounds also.
-The chirality is due to the three dimensional or spatial arrangements of molecules.
-Dutch scientist, J. Van’t Hoff and a French scientist, C. Le Bel in the year 1874, showed that the spatial arrangement of four groups (valences) around a central carbon is tetrahedral and if all the substituents attached to that carbon are different; such a carbon is called asymmetric carbon or stereocentre.
+This chirality behaviour is observed in lots of organic compounds also.
+The chirality is due to the three-dimensional or spatial arrangements of molecules.
+Dutch scientist, J. Van’t Hoff and a French scientist, C. Le Bel in the year 1874, showed that the spatial arrangement of four groups (valences) around a central carbon is tetrahedral and if all the substituents attached to that carbon are different; such carbon is called asymmetric carbon or stereo centre.
 The resulting molecule would lack symmetry and is referred to as asymmetric molecule.
 The asymmetry of the molecule or chirality is responsible for the optical activity in such organic compounds.

 The optical activity is of two types:

 - Dextrorotatory or the d-form

 Dextrorotatory in Greek means right rotating, if the compound rotates the plane polarised light to the right, i.e., clockwise direction, it is called dextrorotatory or the d-form and is indicated by placing a positive (+) sign before the degree of rotation.